 They can be delicate.
 Water quality is important for these fish.

 15. Green Chromis

 Nano reef fish are very beautiful and interesting to look at.
-Its small size makes it tempting to add too many to an aquarium, however keep in mind that most dwarf fish need space to develop their territory.
+Their small size makes it tempting to add too many to an aquarium, however keep in mind that most dwarf fish need space to develop their territory.

 If they feel crowded, they can fight or become stressed and be susceptible to disease.
 When maintaining a nano reef aquarium, much of the attention is paid to the colorful corals.

-• First, make sure the fish are kept small in their adult form.
+- Make sure the fish are kept small in their adult form.

 - Based on fish needs, ensure they have the required space to swim and have a territory (especially if they want to breed).

 - Regardless of the type of fish you select, remember to maintain water quality and feed premium food.

 - Provide places for the fish to retreat and hide if they need to.